-- 1. Projects that do not participate in the Block 1 lottery and apply later after the initial 14-day period will be placed in Block 3 if there is any capacity remaining in Block 3.
-If Block 3 is also filled, they will be placed at the end of the wait list after any unselected projects from the Block 1 lottery, based upon the time when their complete application was submitted.
-If and when additional capacity for that Group/category is made available by the Agency, and these projects are ultimately selected from the wait list, they will receive Block 4 pricing. - 2.
+- a.
+Projects that do not participate in the Block 1 lottery and apply later after the initial 14-day period will be placed in Block 3 if there is any capacity remaining in Block 3.
+If Block 3 is also filled, they will be placed at the end of the waitlist after any unselected projects from the Block 1 lottery, based upon the time when their complete application was submitted.
+If and when additional capacity for that Group/category is made available by the Agency, and these projects are ultimately selected from the waitlist, they will receive Block 4 pricing. - b.
 If less than 100% of Block 1 capacity for a Group/category has been filled following the first 14 calendar days of applications, Block 1 will be held open until 45 calendar days after opening, or until Block 1 is filled, whichever comes last.
 In other words, if Block 1 is filled after more than 14 days but before 45 days, the block will be held open until 45 total days has elapsed.
-If Block 1 is not filled within 45 days after opening, the Agency will continue to hold Block 1 open; the Agency will then announce whenever Block 1's capacity allocation is met that Block 1 for the Group/category is full and that it will be held open for an additional 14 calendar days of applications before officially closing. - 3.
-Under Paragraph C.2 above, any projects submitted into that Group/category after Block 1 closes will be held for approval in Block 2 for that Group/category.
-Similar to Paragraph A.2, the size available in Block 2 in this case will be impacted by the amount previously allocated to Block 1.
-(For example, if 110% of Block 1 was actually allocated, 90% of Block 2 will be available via the 45-day process described in Paragraph C.4 below.)
-Subsequently, any projects submitted into the same Group/category after Block 2 has closed will be held for approval in Block 3, and the size available for Block 3 via the 45-day process described in Paragraph C.4 below will be reduced accordingly if the total amount actually allocated to Blocks 1 and 2 exceeds 100% of the planned capacity of Block 1 plus Block 2. - 4.
+If Block 1 is not filled within 45 days after opening, the Agency will continue to hold Block 1 open; the Agency will then announce whenever Block 1's capacity allocation is met that Block 1 for the Group/category is full and that it will be held open for an additional 14 calendar days of applications before officially closing.
+The relevant Block will be deemed filled when at least 100% of the Block's capacity as determined by the aggregate size of projects has been submitted.

+- c.
+Under Paragraph 3.b above, any projects submitted into that Group/category after Block 1 closes will be held for approval in Block 2 for that Group/category.
+Similar to Paragraph A.2, the MW capacity available in Block 2 in this case will be impacted by the amount previously allocated to Block 1.
+(For example, if 110% of Block 1 was actually allocated, 90% of Block 2 will be available via the 45-day process described in Paragraph 3.d below.)
+Subsequently, any projects submitted into the same Group/category after Block 2 has closed will be held for approval in Block 3, and the size available for Block 3 via the 45-day process described in Paragraph 3.d below will be reduced accordingly if the total amount actually allocated to Blocks 1 and 2 exceeds 100% of the planned capacity of Block 1 plus Block 2. - d.
 Each of Blocks 2 and 3 similarly would be held open until the later of (i) 45 calendar days after opening, or (ii) when that block is filled (in which case the block would be held open for an additional 14 calendar days after the date it is filled).
 Applications for a Group/category that does not engage in an initial lottery will be allocated on a first-come, first-served basis until Block 3 is filled.
 Order will be based on the date a complete application is submitted.
-Applications submitted in excess of the total capacity of Blocks 1-3 will be ordered and placed on a waitlist pending allocation of discretionary capacity, any potential allocation of additional funds, or removal from the program of previously accepted projects. - 5.
+Applications submitted in excess of the total capacity of Blocks 1-3 will be ordered and placed on a waitlist pending allocation of discretionary capacity, any potential allocation of additional funds, or removal from the program of previously accepted projects. - e.
 The lottery waitlist is applicable to Blocks 1-3 and any discretionary capacity allocated.
-At this time, the Agency is not proposing that the lottery waitlist is applicable to capacity allocated as a result of the Plan Update developed by the Agency in 2019,3 unless the Illinois Commerce Commission Order's approving the Plan Update requires that the waitlist be binding on subsequent project selection processes.
+At this time, the Agency is not proposing that the lottery waitlist is applicable to capacity allocated as a result of the Plan Update developed by the Agency in 2019, unless the Illinois Commerce